-The Biological Sciences, including biotechnology, biomedicine, and environmental science encompass the most rapidly expanding and developing areas in science today.
-The Clarkson Biology Department itself is rapidly growing in faculty and students (undergraduate and graduate), and our reputation for excellence in teaching and research continue to grow.
+The biological sciences, including biotechnology, biomedicine and environmental science, encompass the most rapidly developing areas in science today.
+The Clarkson Department of Biology itself is growing rapidly in number of faculty and students — both undergraduate and graduate — and our reputation for excellence in teaching and research continues to expand.

 Our faculty members are internationally known as leaders in research and education.
-Clarkson Biology strengths include biomaterials and regenerative medicine, molecular genetics and development, bioinformatics, and evolutionary and ecosystem ecology.
-We are interdisciplinary, and collaborate with colleagues in engineering, chemistry, the Health Science Professional Programs, and others across campus and around the world.
+We are interdisciplinary, collaborating with colleagues in engineering, chemistry, the health science professional programs and other fields across campus and around the world.